wasdee/borisat/README.md

 # borisat
-a python for retrieving company public data
+a python for retrieving company public data in thai